-If there is one name you know in the world of web hosting, it’s probably Bluehost.
+If there is one name you know in the world of web hosting, Bluehost is probably on the top along with Hostgator and A2Hosting.
 It got its start back in 1996, which makes it ancient by web standards, but I like them none the less.

-They have built a solid reputation over the decades, particularly when it comes to WordPress hosting.
+Beyond question, they have built a solid reputation over the decades, especially where it comes to WordPress hosting.

 They are listed as one of the official recommended hosting providers for WordPress blogs and offer an abundance of great tools, bonuses, and resources to WordPress customers.